Discover the best things to do during one day in Leiden on this free walking tour

 Leiden’s Rhinefront Market

 Here, where the New Rhine meets the Old Rhine, was where the merchants of old used to unload their wares.

-Today, bars and restaurants unload their food and drink to grateful customers.
-It is also the site of a market on Wednesdays and Saturdays.
+Today, bars and restaurants unload their food and drink to grateful customers (one of the best things to do in Leiden is to stop here for a drink) It is also the site of a market on Wednesdays and Saturdays.

 Walk across the covered bridge (Koornbrug), along Burgsteeg, and up the set of steps to the Burcht.

 The Burcht is the final stop on our Leiden walking tour.
 Dating from the 8th or 9th Century, this artificial mound was built to offer protection to Leiden’s residents in times of siege.
 It housed a castle from 1150 onwards.

 Take the steps to walk around the top of the wall for panoramic views of Leiden.